zebreco/documentation/docs/contacts.md

 # Contacts

-The conta\cts section keeps track of people you have communication with in Zebreco.
+The contacts section keeps track of people you have communication with in Zebreco.
 You can keep track of all activity and view a number of details.

 ## Creating a Contact